bluehalo/ansible-roles/logrotate/README.md

 logrotate
 =========

 An Ansible role to install and configure logrotate.
+Ensures logrotate is installed, then adds a configuration for a given service to manage.

 Requirements
 ------------